Unfamiliar Spots along Tokyo Sakura Tram

 “Two Japanese carpenters built it.
 Their names are still on record.
 But I suppose McCaleb gave them detailed instructions so that they could build this Tennessee-style structure.

-Blueberries in the garden of the Old Missionary House in Zoshigaya.
+Interior of the Old Missionary House in Zoshigaya.

 We strolled around the garden, appreciating the beautiful plants and trees (some of them were planted by Mr. McCaleb himself).
 And then we went into the house.
 We were especially intrigued by a unique bay window (called an “oriel”) facing west and the fire-place mantel with art nouveau tiles and decorations made from zelkova wood in the living room.
+Back at my home in Shizuoka Prefecture, I did some further study about this missionary house and learned how difficult the times Mr. McCaleb lived in were for Christian missionaries in Japan.
+It was the period from the middle Meiji Era leading up to the outbreak of the Pacific War.

 Even though the ban on Christianity had already been lifted by that time, nationalism was beginning to rear its ugly head and it sometimes led to the expulsion of foreigners and foreign cultures.
 In this environment, it seems Christian missionaries gradually found themselves in an awkward position.
 The thirty-four years he spent in Zoshigaya overlaps with this ‘period of hardships’ for Christianity.
+Mr. McCaleb left Japan in 1941, and he never came back again.
+Reportedly he didn’t even put up an American flag, to say nothing of a Japanese one, in front of his house in Zoshigaya.
+And he was quoted as saying, “My true nationality is the kingdom of heaven.”

 Another unfamiliar spot in Zoshigaya, Tokyo, I’d like to introduce here is just several minutes walk from the missionary house.
 The Kishimojin-do (The Kishimojin Hall) in Zoshigaya is a detached sub-temple of Homyo-ji Nichiren-sect Temple.
 It might be a place any mother in the world would want to visit.
 Its principle image is Kishimojin, whose Sanskrit name is Hariti.
 She has been an object of worship especially as a goddess of pregnancy, safe delivery and happy child rearing.

-The main building of Kishimojin-do was constructed in 1664 using funds donated by the lawful wife of the Lord of the Hiroshima Domain.
-And that is why some characteristics of the architectural style in Aki region (the old name of Hiroshima) can be seen in the main building.
+In Indian mythology, she used to be a demon who abducted and murdered many children, but chastised by the Buddha, she reformed herself and vowed to protect all children.
+The main building of Kishimojin-do was constructed in 1664 using funds donated by the lawful wife of the Lord of the Hiroshima domain.
+And that is why some characteristics of the architectural style in the Aki region (the old name of Hiroshima) can be seen in the main building.
 The building, with some beautiful carvings, is in itself a valuable one which survived the bombardments during the Second World War.

-As I walked with my friend along the path lined with keyaki (zelkova) trees, some of which are 400 years old, toward the main building on a hot summar day, we visited a small tourist information center, where we met an amiable woman at the counter.
+As I walked with my friend along the path lined with keyaki (zelkova) trees, some of which are 400 years old, toward the main building on a hot summer day, we visited a small tourist information center, where we met an amiable woman at the counter.
+I asked her if many international travelers visited there.

 “Well, there are many Chinese tourists,” she replied.